-An athlete is not eligible to compete in World Archery Championships if his Member Association does not meet the requirements as laid down in Book 2 Article 3.7.2..
+An athlete is not eligible to compete in World Archery Championships if his Member Association does not meet the requirements as laid down in Article 3.7.2. in Book 2.

-An athlete found competing in a class laid down in Chapter 22 - Athlete Equipment of which he does not fulfil the requirements, shall be disqualified from the competition and lose any position gained.
+An athlete found competing in a class laid down in 22.
+Chapter 22-Athlete Equipment of which he does not fulfil the requirements, shall be disqualified from the competition and lose any position gained.

-An athlete found to have committed an Anti-Doping Rules violation shall be subject to sanctions as laid down in Book 6 - Anti-Doping Rules.
+An athlete found to have committed an Anti-Doping Rules violation shall be subject to sanctions as laid down in Book 6-Anti-Doping Rules in Book 6.